An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

-Therefore $\sigma'$ is better than $\sigma$. \end{proof}
+Therefore, $\sigma'$ is better than $\sigma$. \end{proof}

+Where $\val$ does not define strategies of both players, there are always at least $|V|$ inequations sharp, and thus there are vertices with multiple outgoing edges in $E^\sigma_\val$ that all have $0$ offset.

+While Lemma \ref{lem:stale} also holds when there is a local improvement, we would not use it then, as finding local improvements is much easier.

-When using the most natural choice, $E_\val^\sigma = E_\val \cup \{(v,\sigma(v))\mid v \in V\}$, this translates in keeping all transitions, for which the offset is \emph{not} $0$, while changing some of those, for which the offset already is $0$.
-This is a slightly surprising choice, since to progress one has to improve on the transitions whose offset is positive, and ignore those with offset 0.
+When there is no local improvement, the most natural choice is $E_\val^\sigma = E_\val \cup \{(v,\sigma(v))\mid v \in V\}$: this translates into keeping all transitions, for which the offset is \emph{not} $0$.
+As a result, $\sigma'$ would change some of those for which the offset already is $0$, but agree with $\sigma$ for all vertices where this is currently not the case.
+This is a slightly surprising choice, since to progress one intuitively has to improve on the transitions whose offset is positive---which are then the ones one keeps.